 As shown on Figure 9, this segment is a continuation of Segment 3 (described above).
 As shown on Figure 9, this stretch of trail is directly adjacent and runs parallel to Highway 1 in order to minimize potential impacts to the areas of existing wetland and vegetation.
-This segment will include construction of a guardrail six feet from the roadway to serve as a buffer between the trail and the roadway.
-In addition, a retaining wall and decorative fencing will be constructed, consistent with the character of the existing CCT, up to four feet in height in order to protect the wetland.
-Construction of this segment will require removal of some existing vegetation in order to accommodate the trail.
+This segment will include construction of a vehicular barrier rail six feet from the roadway to serve as a buffer between the trail and the roadway.
+In addition, a retaining wall and decorative railing will be constructed, consistent with the character of the existing CCT, up to four feet in height in order to protect the wetland.
+Construction of this segment will require removal of some existing vegetation, as well as construction of a soldier pile wall and concrete foundation slab supported on 24-inch diameter cast-in-drilled hole piles that will require a pile driver to install, in order to accommodate the trail.